ganelson/inform-evolution/README.md

 now begin with a proposal document on this repository.

 - Proposals are numbered IE-0001, IE-0002, ... in order of creation.
 They
-are unlikely to be implemented in numerical order.
+will not always be implemented in numerical order.
 - The baseline design is Inform version 10.1.0.
 - Any change to the Inform design visible to users (and causing a minor or major version number bump) should be related to a proposal here.